How can law firms remain compliant with GDPR?

 24 Oct 2019

-Nearly 18 months has passed since the General Data Protection Regulation (GDPR) was introduced on May 25th, 2018.
+The General Data Protection Regulation (GDPR) was introduced on May 25th, 2018.
 Complying with the legislation has been an expensive exercise for many businesses, with 40% of multinational companies spending more than $10 million (£8 million) on preparations.

 However, a TrustArc survey published one month after GDPR came into force showed a fifth of organisations did not believe they were compliant.
-Worse still, 7% said they were unlikely to be compliant by the end of this year.
+Worse still, 7% said they were unlikely to be compliant by the end of 2019.
 Cisco research echoed these results, with 9% of respondents stating in January that they weren't fully following the new rules and it would take longer than 12 months to be compliant.

 In this article we'll explore the importance of avoiding the regulator's wrath on GDPR, as well as the best ways to stay compliant.